 - If your BMW uses bolts to hold the airbag in place, torque the bolts to 9 Nm.

 - Connect the negative terminal.
 Start the BMW to ensure the airbag light is off.

-The reasons why someone may want to remove a BMW airbag and steering wheel are endless.
+There are endless reasons why someone may want to remove a BMW airbag and steering wheel.
 For example:

 - Blown BMW Driver Airbag

 - Fix scraping /rubbing noise from BMW steering wheel

 - Replace the BMW clock spring to fix the airbag light